WalletSuite MCP is in private access. To request an API key and access to the MCP package, contact the WalletSuite team at support@walletsuite.io.

 WalletSuite MCP is intentionally conservative:- The default band is

-read, so a new install starts with read-only tools prepare,sign, andbroadcastare opt-in- Local signing is disabled unless you explicitly enable OWS
+read, so a new install starts with read-only tools prepare,sign, andbroadcastare opt-in- Signing is non-custodial: MPC 2-of-2 (DKLS23) requires both your share and WalletSuite’s share for every transaction

 - Secrets are provided through environment variables, not through tool arguments